sumedhgupte/sumedh.github.io/docs/_posts/2021-02-01-tictactoe.md

 ### Tictactoe: Objective and Design
 #### Objective:
 Tictactoe is a two player game, played on a 3X3 board, where players alternate in choosing one of the nine cells to make their mark.
-The objective is to get three of your marks in a line, either vertical,horizontal or diagonal.
+The objective is to get three of your marks in a line, either vertically,horizontally or diagonally.
 If a player completes the objective, they win, and automatically, the opponent loses, and vice versa.
 If neither player has completed the objective and the board gets filled, the game ends in a draw.

 #### Design:
 The two players are denoted as Player 1 and Player 2, with Player 1 making the first move.
 The game ends with a single score, that takes values from {1, 0, -1} indicating Player 1 wins, Draw and Player 2 wins respectively.
-For visual representations, consider marks for players 1 and 2 to be 'X' and 'O' respectively, although we'll use 1 and 2 to denote marks for the corresponding players.
+For visual representations, consider marks for players 1 and 2 to be 'X' and 'O' respectively, while at all other times we'll use 1 and 2 to denote marks for the corresponding players.
 0 is used to denote empty or unmarked cell.

 The game works on the concept of an **observation**, which is a 4-tuple object that describes the current view of the game.
 The elements of the tuple are:
 1. board : array of 9 integers, indicating mark for each cell